 Purchases and sales of investments are recognised on the trade date - the date on which the Fund commits to purchase or sell the investment.
-Other financial assets and liabilities are recognised on the date they are originated.
+Other financial assets and liabilities are recognised on the date the Fund becomes a party to the contractual provisions of the instrument.